hertogp/stitch/README.md

 `meta.stitch.defaults.old` to some other value.

 **cbx, out, err, art**
-are (after expansion) simply filename to use as you see fit in the `cmd` string.
-Usually `out, err` are used to redirect output on stdout and stder respectively. `art` usually refers to some graphics file (or whatever) produced by the codeblock.
+are (after expansion) simply filenames to use as you see fit in the `cmd` string.
+Usually `out, err` are used to redirect output on stdout and stderr respectively. `art` usually refers to some graphics file (or whatever) produced by the codeblock.

+**cmd**
+is run via `os.execute(cmd)`, `cmd` is its expanded form.

+**inc**
-**inc** specifies includes via a csv/space separated list of directives, each of the form:
+is a bit more involved and specifies what to include (and in which order) via a csv/space separated list of directives, each of the form:

     what!read@filter:how
      |    |     |     `- one of {<none>, fcb, img, fig} - optional